glic3rinu/passlib/docs/lib/passlib.hash.sun_md5_crypt.rst

 Deviations
 ==========
-PassLib's implementation of Sun-MD5-Crypt deliberately deviates from the official implementation in the following ways:
+Passlib's implementation of Sun-MD5-Crypt deliberately deviates from the official implementation in the following ways:

 * Unicode Policy: